baremetalhelp/baremetal.help/docs/docs/cdn/index.md

 cdk ls
 ```

-`BareMetalCDN` is the stack for this tutorial.
+`BareMetalCdn` is the stack for this tutorial.

 ## Configuration